 Here is Lesson 2 in my 10-part course.
 This video will show you how to incorporate a chordal approach to teaching and connect it with pop piano playing.
 Enjoy!

 You can start using the first three lessons in my 10-week 4 Chord Composing right now!
-Purchase the first 3 lesson plans and implement chordal teaching in your studio today!
+Purchase the first 3 lesson plans below and implement chordal teaching in your studio today.

 If you’ve enjoyed the content of these lessons and want to know how to continue teaching in this way, then make sure you check out the rest of this course.

-These lessons are just the tip of the iceberg and a part of my 10-part “4 Chord Composing” course that is available right now in my Inner Circle Community.
+These lessons are just the tip of the iceberg and a part of my 10-part “4 Chord Composing” course that is available right now in the TopMusicPro Community.

 Here are the modules you’ll be able to access straight away:

 Thanks for reading and I hope you enjoy my 4 Chord Composing online course.
-I’ll see you in the Inner Circle!
+I’ll see you in the TopMusicPro community!